 Acute Alcoholic Hepatitis (Acute Sclerosing Hyaline Necrosis of the Liver)

-Acute alcoholic hepatitis is characterized pathologically by (1) focal lytic necrosis of hepatocytes, causing an increase in serum enzyme levels; (2) cholestasis with jaundice; (3) neutrophilic infiltration of the sinusoids and around necrotic liver cells; (4) sclerosis around the central venule, initially as fine fibrils in the space of Disse and later as coarse fibrosis that may obliterate central veins; ...
+Acute alcoholic hepatitis is characterized pathologically by (1) focal lytic necrosis of hepatocytes, causing an increase in serum enzyme levels; (2) cholestasis with jaundice; (3) neutrophilic infiltration of the sinusoids and around necrotic liver cells; (4) sclerosis around the central venule, initially as fine fibrils in the space of Disse and later as coarse fibrosis that may obliterate central veins; and ...